tdwg/bdq/tg2/_review/docs/terms/bdqcore/bdqcore_qrg_term_descriptions.md

 **Parameters** [normative]: Any parameters that change the behavior of the test for a subset of users with special data quality needs within the domain.
 Example: "bdq:taxonIsMarine.

-**Default Parameter Values** [normative]: The default values for any bdq:sourceAuthority and any paramters used in the Specification that define the default behavior of the test.
+**Default Parameter Values** [normative]: The default values for any bdq:sourceAuthority and any parameters used in the Specification that define the default behavior of the test.
 Example: bdq:maximumValidElevationInMeters default = "8850".

 **Examples** [non-normative]: 'Pass' and 'Fail' examples of inputs and outputs for the test from the Test Validation Data.
 Example: "[dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in bdq:sourceAuthority"]
 [dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in bdq:sourceAuthority"]"